MadameG1t/QA-Portfolio/STLC/test plan.md

 **What is the functionality of the product?
 Existing and to be added functionality.**
 (funcitonality is what has been tested before, new functionality is what is to be testes)(mkae bullet points on this part)

-The existing functionality of the product includes registering to the website as a user log in/register, to browse for products, to make a purchase.
+The existing functionality of the product includes:
+- registering to the website as a user log in/register
+- browse for products
+- make an online purchase

+The new functionalities of the product are:
-The added functionalities are confirm age above 18 as a alcohol purchase requirement, rating system from 1 to 5 stars available to users to rate the purchased products and ensuring the user pays a fair shipping cost according to location and price of purchase.
+- confirm age above 18 as a alcohol purchase requirement.
+- rating system from 1 to 5 stars available to users to rate the purchased products.
+- ensuring the user pays a fair shipping cost according to location and price of purchase.

 ### **2. Design the Test Strategy**